sigildocs

 Cooperative Scheduling

 Sigil uses cooperative multitasking.
-Tasks yield at:
+Tasks yield control at:

-• Channel operations (send/receive)
+• Channel operations (channel-send, channel-receive)

-• Explicit yields
+• Explicit yield calls

 Tasks that don't yield will block others: